 7th Grade, Tanzania.
 Samuel, Janel, and Lucy

-We are a strong, vibrant, and engaged global team committed to educating East Africa’s youth to confidently address life’s challenges and opportunities, thrive in the global economy, and catalyze positive change.
-Because complex system challenges require system solutions, we deliver an eco-system model of interconnected programs that encourage, educate, train, and apply knowledge to life challenges.
+We are a strong, vibrant, and engaged global team committed to empowering East Africa’s youth to confidently address life’s challenges and opportunities, thrive in the global economy, and catalyze positive change.
+Because complex system challenges require system solutions, we deliver an ecosystem model of interconnected programs that encourage, educate, train, and apply knowledge to life challenges.
 Programs are managed by local staff and delivered in concert with global support and key partners in the communities where we work.

 Educate and empower the next generation of change agents, whose dreams and actions transform the future for Africa and the world.